flynnbr11/QMLA/docs/intro.rst

 Outputs
 =======
 QMLA automatically performs a series of analyses and produces associated plots.
+These are stored in a unique folder generated for the run upon launch.
 Analyses are available on three levels:

 Run: